Musk pulled 50 Tesla employees to work on Twitter code

 According to internal records reviewed by CNBC News, employees from Musk’s other companies are now allowed to work at Twitter, with 50 from Tesla, two from the Boring Company and one from Neuralink already switching.

-It is currently unclear whether Tesla employees are expected to split their schedules between working at Twitter and Tesla, or if they are expected to dedicate their full time to the social media company.
+It is currently unclear whether Tesla employees are expected to split their schedules between working at Twitter and Tesla, or if they will dedicate their full time to the social media company.
 Added to that, these employees are reported to have little to no experience in the field of social media coding, and use a different programing language from the one used at Twitter.

 Tesla software engineers use Python programing language, while Twitter runs on the Scala programing language.